-The CCG has a formal Patient and Community Reference Group (PCRG) in place, acting as a formal reference source for the Governing Body, receiving proposals for service developments, commissioning plans, etc.
+The CCG has a formal Patient and Community Reference Group (PCRG)in place, acting as a formal reference source for the Governing Body, receiving proposals for service developments, commissioning plans, etc.

-Membership of the PCRG includes 9 lay reps, 2 x CVS, 3 local authorities, Healthwatch Essex and GP chair of the CCG.
+Members include 9 lay reps, 2 x CVS, 3 local authorities, Healthwatch Essex and GP chair of the CCG.
 Key roles of the group include receiving reports from the Patient Leaders for monitoring quality of service delivery, participating in planning services with the CCG, receiving reports on specific service areas throughout the year, etc